Innovation Strategy

 Open Innovation

-Foster innovation through external collaboration with industry, academia, or public sector; access new capabilities, markets, and funding.
+Foster innovation through external collaboration with industry, academia, or the public sector; access new capabilities, markets, and funding.

 Introduction to Open Innovation